mathiasschilling/A-B-Test-Using-Generated-Personas-and-LLMs/README.md

 - [Author](#author)

 ## Introduction and Project Description

 In the evolving landscape of talent acquisition and job design, the utilization of advanced computational techniques, including Large Language Models (LLMs) and persona-based evaluation methods, allows for new approaches to optimizing job descriptions for various roles.
 This innovative methodology involves the creation of detailed personas, which encapsulate a wide range of candidate profiles, preferences, and competencies.
 These personas are then used in combinations with LLMs to assess and vote on job positions, determining which descriptions are more effective in attracting the right talent.

+This project allows fast and extensive comparison of job descriptions by A/B testing means using generated personas in combination with LLMs.

 ## Getting Started